 Amy Kisch is an independent art consultant, curator, and strategic specialist.
 Her expertise includes arts programming, development, marketing + PR, publishing, and collection management.
 Ms. Kisch previously ran Sotheby’s global VIP program for the auction house’s top clients—curating, producing, and marketing VIP programming, including the Sotheby’s Preferred Museum Programme, Art Fair Programme, and The Economist Lecture series in cities including New York, London, Los Angeles, Paris Chicago, and Hong Kong.
 Prior to that, she worked within Sotheby’s Proposals division—creating highly-customized business-winning proposals for the company’s major private, institutional, corporate, and museum clients.
 While at Sotheby’s, Ms. Kisch concurrently held the roles of Executive Director and Corporate + Community Liaison for the Williamsburg Gallery Association in Brooklyn—developing programming and partnerships with, and for, area galleries, non-profits, artists, corporate, and government agencies.
 Having spent six years in clinical and community social work, her projects are underscored by efforts to democratize access within the art world, while upholding integrity and quality in curatorial vision and programming.

+In 2019, Kisch was commissioned by San Francisco’s Office of Civic Engagement and Immigrant Affairs (OCEIA) to develop an arts-driven campaign to mobilize communities around the 2020 Census.
+Understanding that the Census determines the distribution of federal money and political power across the U.S., Kisch, together with Amy Schoening and Brittany Ficken, formed Art+Action—a coalition for civic participation across art, creative, community, business, technology, philanthropy, and government sectors, and launched the COME TO YOUR CENSUS campaign.
 In 2018, Kisch launched Collect For Change™—an initiative which collaborates with artists across disciplines, offering artwork with a portion of sales benefiting a charity personally selected by each artist.
 Kisch made her start in the art world at Parkett, Thread Waxing Space exhibition space, and at Umbra Editions, and has served as a curator, contributing writer, editor, presenter, and producer of numerous successful initiatives, including collaborations and partnerships with: ABC TV, The Armory Show, ARTLOG, Artnet, ARTnews, ArtTABLE, Art Basel Miami Beach, Art Chicago, Arts Gowanus, Art Markit, Art Production Fund, Assouline, AT&T, Brooklyn ARTillery, Brooklyn Tourism, Canvas Magazine, caribBEING, The Carlyle, Venture Capitalist Tim Draper’s Draper University, Eli Wilner and Company, The Excellent People Magazine (The EP), Fabergé, Flatbush Film Festival, Hard Press Editions, HERE Arts Center, iCollect, Jim Jarmusch, Leila Heller Gallery, Mandarin Oriental Hotel Group, The Mark Hotel, New York City Opera, Northside Music + Arts Festival, New York Foundation for the Arts, Petrossian, PULSE Art Fair, SCALO Verlag, PREGAME Magazine, Sotheby’s Diamonds, Sotheby’s Institute, Sotheby’s International Realty, SPRING/BREAK Art Show, Whitney Contemporaries, Williamsburg Every 2:ND Friday, Williamsburg Gallery Association, and ZOOM Elite Art Basel Miami Beach, among others.
 A member of ArtTable, Kisch has served on numerous committees and boards, including Headlands Center for the Arts, Art & Abolition, City at Peace, CITYarts, NURTUREart, FolioCue, sparks & honey, and Time In Children’s Art Initiative.
 In addition to running AKArt, she also serves as Director of Partnerships + Strategic Initiatives at the California Bay Area tech + science + art residency, Stochastic Labs.
 Kisch studied at The University of Chicago and holds a BA in Art History + Fine Arts from Columbia University, and a Masters in Social Work.